 The gap analysis approach to strategic planning is one of the best ways to start thinking about your goals in a structured and meaningful way and focuses on improving a specific process.

 It identifies organizational resources that may potentially create sustainable competitive advantages for the organization.
-This analysis framework gives you a process for categorizing the resources in your organization based on whether they hold certain traits.
+This analysis framework gives you a process for categorizing the resources in your organization based on whether they hold certain traits: Valuable, Rare, Inimitable, and Organized.

 The framework then encourages you to begin thinking about moving those resources to the “next step'' to ultimately develop those resources into competitive advantages.